top of page

 perhaps even the freedom to err.

-Unaware, they quietly accepted
+they quietly accepted the dominion of that realm.

-and at last reached out toward dominion over all humankind.
+toward dominion over all humanity.

-the wise king finally understood
+the wise king finally understood—

-the depth of the Realm’s stratagem
+the depth of the scheme concealed

-masked in wisdom and justice.
+behind the mask of wisdom and justice.

-and smashed it upon the marble floor.
+he hurled it upon the marble floor.

-and the threads woven of darkness
+and the threads that had woven darkness

 vanished like mist.